John Fred: Later life and death

-Fred continued to perform in bands, coached high school basketball and baseball, and remained a fixture at concerts and shows in his hometown.
-He produced records for other artists, including Irma Thomas and Fats Domino, and hosted a popular local radio show, The Roots of Rock 'n' Roll, at WBRH in Baton Rouge.
+Gourrier continued to perform in bands, coached high school basketball and baseball, and remained a fixture at concerts and shows in his hometown.
+He produced records for other artists, including Irma Thomas and Fats Domino, and hosted a local radio show, The Roots of Rock 'n' Roll, on WBRH in Baton Rouge.
 He released several solo albums and one group effort, Louisiana Boys, with Joe Stampley and G. G. Shinn.
 He also wrote and produced radio commercials and jingles, earning two Clio Awards.

-In 2004, Fred's health began to fail.
-Complications ensued after he received a kidney transplant, which culminated in a long hospital stay in New Orleans.
-He died on April 15, 2005, at age 63, survived by his wife Sandra, son Kevin, daughter-in-law Jodi, and grandson Jon Sterling Gourrier.
+Gourrier received a kidney transplant in 2004, but complications thereafter resulted in repeated stays at Tulane Hospital in New Orleans.
+He died on April 15, 2005 at age 63, survived by his wife Sandra, son Kevin, daughter-in-law Jodi, and grandson Jon Sterling Gourrier.

 Awards

-in 1999 he received the Louisiana Hall of Fame Living Legend Award, and in 2007 was the first artist inducted into the Louisiana Music Hall of Fame.
+In 1999, Gourrier received the Louisiana Hall of Fame Living Legend Award, and in 2007 was the first artist inducted into the Louisiana Music Hall of Fame.
 Later, he was appointed to serve on the Louisiana Music Commission.
 He was also inducted into the Louisiana Blues Hall of Fame and the Delta Music Hall of Fame.